keobox/turic/lesson12/topics.md

 * Defensive programming.
   * What if my string is used with printf?
   * Fix that at least for not to crash.
+* Implement a prefixed string to c-string conversion.